-Former University of Pittsburgh star and retired No. 20 jersey honoree Brandin Knight begins his sixth year as an assistant basketball coach at Pitt.
-In his eighth total season on Pitt Head Coach Jamie Dixon's staff, Knight is responsible for recruiting student-athletes, scouting opponents, game preparation and on-floor coaching.
+Former University of Pittsburgh star and retired No. 20 jersey honoree Brandin Knight begins his seventh year as an assistant coach at Pitt.
+In his ninth total season on Pitt Head Coach Jamie Dixon's staff, Knight is responsible for recruiting student-athletes, scouting opponents, game preparation and on-floor coaching.

 "Brandin has always been a tremendous asset for our program," Dixon said.
 "As a player, Brandin proved to be an exceptional leader and a coach on the floor.
 Through the years, he has developed into an outstanding basketball coach.
 He has been a terrific role model for our players and was instrumental in turning our program around.
 In addition, he has always remained loyal to Pitt."